cognitect-labs/aquamacs-support/README.md

 ### Edit Structure

-It is tempting to try to delete single delimiters.
-Deleting a single delimiter will unbalance your code structure.
+It is tempting to try to delete single delimiters to change the structure of your code.
 The desire to delete a delimiter indicates that you are trying to change your code structure, and Paredit offers a number of functions that are more efficient and safer than attempting to manually move delimiters.

 All of these functions can be replicated by using `shift-option-right` or `shift-option-left` to select the next or previous form.
-Once a form is selected you can delete it and create new structure, or you can cut it and paste it elsewhere.
+Once a form is selected then you can delete it and create new structure, or you can cut it and paste it elsewhere.

 `Control` with left and right arrow keys controls the rightmost outer delimiter of the current surrounding form.